530

 22

-Primo Michele Levi was a Jewish-Italian chemist, partisan, writer, and Holocaust survivor.
+Primo Michele Levi was a Jewish Italian chemist, partisan, Holocaust survivor and writer.
 He was the author of several books, collections of short stories, essays, poems and one novel.
-His...
+His best-known...

 21